-Just over one year since MiFID II came into effect, TRAction still gets asked whether Rolling Spot FX and Spot Precious Metals are reportable under MiFIR.
-Here we explain why we consider Rolling Spot FX and Spot Precious Metals are not reportable under MiFIR.
+TRAction often gets asked whether Rolling Spot FX and Spot Precious Metals are reportable under MiFIR.
+Here, we explain why we consider Rolling Spot FX and Spot Precious Metals are not reportable under MiFIR.

 Financial instruments that are subject to MiFIR